| |

 Extreme right-wing politics are espoused by fervent Christian

-organisations like the Ku Klux Klan and the John Birch Society
+organisations like the Ku Klux Klan, the John Birch Society

-(an extremist group named after the Baptist missionary who founded
+(an extremist group named after a Baptist missionary), and many

-it).
-The affection between religion and extreme politics is
+The affection between religion and extreme politics is mutual.

-mutual.
-As one commentator has observed: "All right-wing
+As one commentator has observed: "All right-wing dictatorships

-dictatorships today have established churches of one world religion
+today have established churches of one world religion or another.

 The only political party in Britain that decrees religious allegiance